 Some NB’s choose to go on hormones or have surgery to change their appearance.
 If this is something you’re thinking about, make sure to do your research – both on what your area’s laws are and on hormones’ effects.
 Some changes can’t be reversed.

-You might have heard about some nonbinary people going on “low does” hormones but this option needs a disclaimer.
+You might have heard about some nonbinary people going on “low dose” hormones but this option needs a disclaimer

 There isn’t one “low dose” that works for everyone.
 What might be a low dose for one person could be high for someone else, it depends on your body’s unique physiology.
 Doses only determine how quickly the changes occur, not which changes you’ll experience.
 For a lot of people, hormones will cause them to eventually be read as the opposite gender and there’s no universal timeline for when that will happen.
 If that’s not something you want, do your research and of course, talk to your doctor.